rymotion/the_collective_nextjs_app/documentation/UNIT_TESTING_GUIDE.md

 # Unit Testing Guide

-Complete guide for writing and running unit tests for The Collective application.
+Complete guide for writing and running unit tests for Cinebayan application.

 ## Table of Contents